 4. Improving Business Outcomes & Prospects

 An L&D strategy’s main goal is to upgrade the skills & expertise of the organization at an individual and collective level.

-The first and foremost benefit you’ll see as a result is better quality of work, better prospects and business resilience!
+The first and foremost benefit you’ll see as a result is a better quality of work, better prospects, and business resilience!